 Stamping concrete is one of the most inexpensive ways to decorate concrete and acquire a look that resembles wood, stone, brick, and other flooring materials.
 It is probably because of how it can be made to look like something else that gives people the impression that it is way expensive than it really is.
+But in reality driveway, walkway and stamped concrete patio cost less than the natural stones they mimic.
 However, you would be surprised at how highly recommended this comes and how cost-effective it is.

-There is no fixed cost for a whole project but here is a rough estimate of the stamped concrete prices today:
+There is no fixed stamped concrete cost for a whole project but here is a rough estimate of the stamped concrete prices today:

 - $8-$12 per square foot – This is for basic installation of decorative concrete, inclusive of only one color and a single basic pattern.